kolobock/global_error_handler/README.md

 # GlobalErrorHandler

-Gem catches application exceptions on the middleware level and store them into the redis database.
+GlobalErrorHandler catches application exceptions on the middleware level and store them into the redis database.
 It adds Exceptions tab to Redis Web server in case to view, filter, delete or truncate them.

 ## Installation